Alexander Nevsky: 1240–1241 Votia campaign

 In the winter 1240–1241 Votia campaign, the Bishopric of Ösel–Wiek, the Livonian Order, as well as Estonians (Chud') with support from local Votian leaders attacked Votia.
 It is unclear whether or not Votia was a tributary of Novgorod at this time.
 According to Anti Selart, the allies likely only intended to acquire pagan lands and convert them to Catholicism, rather than attacking Novgorod, which was already Christianized.
 On the other hand, the campaign was "a purely political undertaking which had nothing to do with conversion of pagans".
-Although the Northern Crusades were aimed at pagan Balts and Finns, rather than Orthodox Russians, several unsuccessful attempts were made to persuade Novgorod to convert to Catholicism, which were resisted by Alexander.
+Although the Northern Crusades were aimed at pagan Balts and Baltic Finnic peoples, rather than Orthodox Russians, several unsuccessful attempts were made to persuade Novgorod to convert to Catholicism, which were resisted by Alexander.

 Battle on the Ice (1242)

 The Novgorodian authorities recalled Alexander, and in the spring of 1241, he returned from exile and assembled an army.
 Alexander conquered Pskov and Koporye from the crusaders, executing the Votians that cooperated with the invaders.
 He then continued into Estonian-German territory.
 The crusaders defeated a detachment of the Novgorodian army.
 (Note: According to the Novgorod First Chronicle (NPL), this battle took place at an unidentified bridge, where the Novgorodians were killed (including commander Domash Tverdislavich), captured or chased away by the Nemtsy ("Germans") and Chud ("Estonians").)
 As a result, Alexander set up a position at Lake Peipus.
 On 5 April 1242, in the Battle on the Ice, Alexander and his men faced the Livonian heavy cavalry led by Hermann of Dorpat, brother of Albert of Buxhoeveden.
 Alexander's army defeated the enemy, halting the eastward expansion of the Teutonic Order.
 Later in 1242, the Germans agreed to relinquish control of any Russian territory still occupied and to exchange prisoners of war.
 Later Russian sources elevated the importance of the battle and portray it as one of the great Russian victories of the Middle Ages.

 The Livonian Rhymed Chronicle narrates the events of the battle: